PnS2018/pns2018.github.com/session_02.md

     validation_data=(test_X, test_y))
 ```

-The API `fit` essentially takes your data and schedule them into a training routine.
+The API `fit` essentially takes your training data and schedule them into a training routine.
 First, you need to specify your training inputs `x` and training target `y`.
-And then you will need to specify mini-batch size and number of epochs.
-The `fit` API will run for `epochs` times of training epochs and then at each step in a epoch, the function will fetch a batch of training examples (in this case, 64) and then use them to compute the gradient update.
-The model then updated after the
+And then you will need to define the mini-batch size and number of epochs.
+The `fit` API will run for number of `epochs` times and then at each step of a epoch, the function will fetch a batch of training examples (in this case, 64) and then use them to compute the gradient update.
+The parameters are updated after the
 gradient is computed.

 __Remark__: The `fit` function is not the only way you can do training, when you are dealing with larger dataset or have some preprocessing for the data, you can use `fit_generator` to schedule your training.